AllanGamal/EasiDocs/README.md

 This is a project to build a useful RAG-system that aims to improve the performance of the RAG system by introducing the Q*-algorithm.

 # RAG (Retrieval-Augmented Generation)
 Retrieval-Augmented Generation (RAG) is a technology that combines information retrieval through a semantic search and text generation.
-This technology enables users to "chat" with their documents, using the stored data and the context provided by the queries to generate accurate and meaningful responses.
+This technology enables users to "chat" with their documents, using the stored data and the context provided by the queries for the (local) LLM to generate accurate and meaningful responses.

 # Q*-Algorithm (Query Refined)